solita/solita.github.com/_posts/2026-02-03-prompt-engineering-101.md

 Now we are cooking!
 You can see exactly what the agent intends to do before it writes a single line of code.
 You can answer its questions, refine the plan, and polish it until it's exactly right.
 In my experience, the agent often catches details I overlooked (like the caching pattern example above), which would have caused inconsistencies later.

 Here's the magic of context.
 Once the agent has explored your codebase and built a plan, you don't need to start from scratch for related tasks.
 The relevant files are already loaded, and the agent remembers what it just did.
-Your next prompt can be much simpler:
+Your next prompts can be much simpler:

 **You:**
 > Update `UserProfile.tsx` to call the new endpoint and replace the placeholders with real data.

+**You:**
+> Add unit tests for the new endpoint.
+Look at `ProductControllerTests.cs` for reference.

+Note here we still need to point the agent to the right file for reference.

+**You:**
+> Actually the CreatedAt timestamp is not needed.
+Remove it from the response dto and from the UI.

+**You:**
+> When the user id does not exist we hit 404 but in this case we want to redirect to the front page.
+Look at `ProductPage.tsx` for example.

 "What about the hard stuff like race conditions, complex state machines, and security edge cases?"
 These are exactly where good prompting matters most.
 The AI struggles when you're vague, but if you can enumerate the edge cases, describe the state transitions, or specify the security requirements, it handles them remarkably well.
 Of course, this assumes you actually understand the problem.